 More and more, artists are seeking representatives independent of their gallery relationships.
 As the art world continues to evolve thanks to social media, artists are being commissioned for non-traditional gigs, such as fashion collaborations, performance installations (think artist Jen Stark’s fabulous Technicolor set during Miley Cyrus’s MTV VMA’s performance in 2015) or magazine covers.
 Since artists can now make money outside of just selling their art, they often hire agents to help them land these types of contracts.
 Agents also help artists land traditional gigs, particularly photographers – with an agent, you’ll have a middleman to help you manage any magazine or editorial projects they can swing your way, while also keeping a lookout for commercial work.

 While having an arts background is certainly valuable, it’s even more necessary to have marketing experience, since your job is to land contracts for artists.
 Being an artist agent means you will need to be well connected among a lot of different groups – magazines, collectors, event planners, interior designers, anyone that may want to use an artist in some capacity.

-The field of video game design is steadily becoming one of the more widely sought art related jobs, both by artists and employers.
-Game designers often work with a team to create video games by coming up with its concepts, characters, story, setting and game play.
+The field of video game design is steadily becoming one of the more widely sought art-related jobs, both by artists and employers.
+Game designers often work with a team to create video games by coming up with its concepts, characters, story, setting, and gameplay.
 The designers work with programmers to create the code and artistic procedure of the game.
-Making video games is a meticulous process, involving the creativity of an artist and the practical expertise of computer programmer proficient in 3d modeling.
+Making video games is a meticulous process, involving the creativity of an artist and the practical expertise of computer programmers proficient in 3d modeling.
 Having this type of experience, along with a degree in art, is crucial if you’re searching for work in video game design.
 For most employers, a passion for playing video games is often a prerequisite.

 Are you an art major?
 What type of art related jobs are you searching for?